-Moving Traditions and Keshet are excited to partner and bring you Tzelem for LGBTQ+ teens, a new program held monthly in Chicagoland.
+Moving Traditions and Keshet are excited to partner and bring you Tzelem for Trans, Nonbinary, Gender Expansive, and LGBTQ+ teens, in Chicagoland.

 Moving Traditions is a national organization that emboldens teens to flourish by fostering self-discovery, challenging sexism, and inspiring a commitment to Jewish life and learning.
 Tzelem is for lesbian, gay, bisexual, trans, nonbinary, queer and questioning teens in grade 7-12.
 Tzelem is open to teens of all genders.